JGefroh/Roadmap/README.md

-Practices of an Agile Developer: Working in the Real World | Venkat Subramaniam | 4 Pragmatic Thinking and Learning: Refactor Your Wetware | Hunt, Andy | 3 The 7 Habits of Highly Effective People | Covey, Stephen | 4 The Clean Coder: A Code of Conduct for Professional Programmers | Martin, Robert C. | 3 The Compassionate Samurai | Klemmer, Brian | 2
+Practices of an Agile Developer: Working in the Real World | Venkat Subramaniam | 4 Pragmatic Thinking and Learning: Refactor Your Wetware | Hunt, Andy | 3 The 7 Habits of Highly Effective People | Covey, Stephen | 4 The Art of Asking | Palmer, Amanda | 3
+The Clean Coder: A Code of Conduct for Professional Programmers | Martin, Robert C. | 3 The Compassionate Samurai | Klemmer, Brian | 2
 The Developer's Code | Ka Wai Cheung | 5